Ford F-150 Lightning: History

 The first pickup was manufactured on April 18, 2022, with first delivery on May 26.
 In June 2022, Ford announced its intention to restructure its dealership model, including building an e-commerce platform where customers can buy EVs at non-negotiable prices in an effort to match Tesla’s profit margins.
 Ford also stated in June 2022 that it planned to spend $3.7 billion to hire 6,200 union workers to staff several assembly plants in Michigan, Ohio and Missouri in a bid to sell 2 million EVs a year by 2026.
+In the event, they missed the target, failing to turn a profit on Lightning production, and Ford halted Lightning production before 2026.

 In May 2023, Ford announced integration of the North American Charging System (NACS) into their electric vehicles.
-New built Ford electrics after 2024 will have native NACS charge ports on the vehicle.
-Existing Ford electric models will be able to connect to the NACS system and its chargers by use of an adapter.
+New built Ford electrics after 2024 would have native NACS charge ports on the vehicle.
+Existing Ford electric models were also to be able to connect to the NACS system and its chargers by use of an adapter.
 Both will thus have access to the extensive NACS charging network with more than 12,000 chargers in North America.
-The F-150 Lightning is ready to launch in Iceland, Norway, and South Africa in Late 2023, and Australasia in Early 2024 alongside the Mustang Mach-E.
+In 2023, the F-150 Lightning was reportedly ready to launch in Iceland, Norway, and South Africa in late 2023, and Australasia in Early 2024 alongside the Mustang Mach-E.

+In December 2025, Ford announced that it would stop manufacturing the F-150 Lightning due to a failure to manufacture the vehicle and earn a profit.
+With the announcement, Ford said it remained "on track to produce a $30,000 EV pickup for sale by 2027, which the company says will be the first in a new string of low-cost EVs."
+This vehicle was announced in August 2026 as the Ford Fathom, with orders and deliveries expected in 2027.